OXID-eSales/oxideshop-user-documentation/operation/orders/downloads-tab.rst

    :height: 354
    :width: 650

 After ordering, the download links can be found under :menuselection:`Account --> My downloads`.
 The files can be downloaded once the payment has been made.
 If the order hasn’t yet been marked as paid, a corresponding message will be displayed.
-If the customer used direct debit or credit card as a payment method, he/she will be able to download the files immediately.
+If the customer used direct debit as a payment method, he/she will be able to download the files immediately.
 The order confirmation e-mail will also contain the download links to the ordered files when the payment is complete.

 All downloads belonging to the order will be displayed in a table.